-In May 2010, a spin-off company NComVA AB was created by Prof. Jern together with Tobias Åström, Dr Patrik Lundblad and Dr Ho Van Quan.
+In May 2010, a spin-off company NComVA AB was created by Prof. Jern together with his PH.D students Tobias Åström, Patrik Lundblad and Ho Van Quan.

 NCVA continues its applied research and present advanced geovisual analytics and information visualization software technology for education and research usage.